Herschel Weingrod

 Herschel Alan Weingrod (born October 30, 1947) is an American screenwriter.
-He has written and co-written a number of Hollywood films including Trading Places, Twins, Kindergarten Cop and Space Jam with fellow writer Timothy Harris.
+He has written and co-written a number of Hollywood films, including Trading Places, Twins, Kindergarten Cop, and Space Jam with fellow writer Timothy Harris.

-Early life
+Early life and education

 Born in Milwaukee, Wisconsin, in 1947 Weingrod teamed up with British American writer Timothy Harris early in his career.
-Together they formed Weingrod/Harris Productions.
-He is of Jewish descent.
+Together, they formed Weingrod/Harris Productions.

-Education

 Weingrod earned his bachelor's degree in European history at the University of Wisconsin–Madison.
 He is also a graduate of the London Film School.